microsoft/Windows-AppConsult-PWALab/Manual/README.md

 1. Open Chrome, make sure it’s still open on the website and that the developers tools are turned on.
 2. Move to the **Application** tab and press **Unregister** near the service worker.
 Then close Chrome.
 This step will make sure that the updated service worker will be deployed and it will replace the old one.
 3. Open again the Chrome on the Contoso Dashboard website.
-In case you need it, remember that the URL of the local server is **http://127.0.0.1:5500**
+In case you need it, remember that the URL of the local server is **http://127.0.0.1:5500**.
+To be sure that the website is reloaded, press CTRL+F5.
 4. Press F12 and open the developer tools.
 5. Move to the **Applications** tab and expand the **Cache Storage** element in the left panel
 6. Click on the available cache, named **pwabuilder-offline**.